Skip to main content

 What is the most effective strategy to mitigate these effects?
 A proactive approach to reducing exposure is the only logical path.
 This involves a critical evaluation of food sources, storage containers, and personal care products.
 Choosing organic foods reduces pesticide and herbicide intake.

 Using glass, ceramic, or stainless steel for food storage and heating eliminates a major source of BPA and phthalates.
-Reading labels on to select paraben-free and phthalate-free options is another critical step.
+Reading labels on personal care products to select paraben-free and phthalate-free options is another critical step.
 By addressing both the internal environment of the gut and the external exposures from the modern world, a man can construct a robust, multi-faceted defense against elevated estradiol.

 References